"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Certification of genuinely entangled three-qubit pure states

-Hence, no mixed three-qubit state can maximally violate the FGI (\ref{CP2DI}). \end{proof} Hence, we have proved that when the shared state is a three-qubit state, then the maximum violation of the FGI (\ref{CP2DI}) certifies that the state is a genuinely entangled pure state.
-Next, we consider that in our steering scenario, the shared state has dimension $d_A \otimes d_B \otimes 2$, where $d_A$ and $d_B$ are the unknown finite dimensions of the untrusted parties, Alice and Bob respectively.
-We present the following Lemma to complete our proof that the maximum quantum violation of tripartite steering inequality (\ref{CP2DI}) certifies genuine entanglement of three-qubit states in 2SDI scenario. \begin{Lemma} If the maximal violation ($4$) of FGI given by (\ref{CP2DI}) is obtained in our $2$SDI scenario from a tripartite state of dimension $d_A \times d_B \times 2$, then the state of the system can be expressed as a direct sum of copies of three-qubit genuinely entangled pure states. \end{Lemma}
+Hence, when the shared state is a three-qubit state, then the maximum violation of the FGI (\ref{CP2DI}) certifies that the state is genuinely entangled pure state. \end{proof}

+Next, we will present the following Lemma for the general tripartite state in 2SDI steering scenario having dimension $d_A \otimes d_B \otimes 2$ to complete our proof that the maximum quantum violation of tripartite steering inequality (\ref{CP2DI}) certifies genuine entanglement of three-qubit states in 2SDI scenario.

+\begin{Lemma} If the maximal violation ($4$) of FGI given by (\ref{CP2DI}) is obtained in our $2$SDI scenario from a tripartite state of dimension $d_A \times d_B \times 2$, then the state of the system can be expressed as a direct sum of copies of three-qubit genuinely entangled pure states. \end{Lemma}

 \begin{proof} Here we use a result \cite{Mas06,Rabelo2012} which states that given two Hermitian operators $A_0$ and $A_1$ with eigenvalues $\pm 1$ acting on a Hilbert space $\mathcal{H}$, there is a decomposition of $\mathcal{H}$ as a direct sum of subspaces $\mathcal{H}_i$ of dimension $d\le2$ each, such that both $A_0$ and $A_1$ act within each $\mathcal{H}_i$, that is, they can be written as $A_0= \oplus_i A_0^i$ and $A_1= \mathop{\oplus}_{i} A_1^i$, where $A_0^i$ and $A_1^i$ act on $\mathcal{H}_i$.